Print Friendly, PDF & Email

 Joe GriffinJOE GRIFFIN is a research psychologist and psychotherapist.
 He is, with Ivan Tyrrell, co-founder of the human givens approach and co-author of many best-selling publications.

-Over the last two decades, as co-developer of the human givens approach to psychology and behaviour, thousands of health professionals have enjoyed his practical workshops and seminars on brief therapy for treating anxiety related disorders, depression, trauma and addiction.
-As the Educational Director of the College he works at the leading edge of skills-based therapy research and practice.
-He is widely recognised as one of the most informed and entertaining speakers on human behaviour.
+Over decades, thousands of health professionals have enjoyed his practical workshops and seminars on brief therapy for treating anxiety related disorders, depression, trauma and addiction.

 Human Givens JournalSpread the word – each issue of the Journal is jam-packed with thought-provoking articles, interviews, case histories, news, research findings, book reviews and more.
 The journal takes no advertising at all, in order to maintain its editorial independence.